-Antique clock repair or restoration can involve many different craftsmen and women.
+Antique clock repair or restoration can involve many different experts.

-Clocks were originally made by a combination of skills, the clockmaker, the case maker and the dial maker.
-Each of the components parts can be further split down into numerous trades that supplied castings, timber, engravings, or made glass, etc.
+Clocks were originally made by a combination of skills from the clockmaker, the case maker and the dial maker or the engraver.
+Each of the components parts can be further split down into numerous trades that supplied castings, timber, glass, etc.

 Today, restoring or repairing antique clocks rely on a multitude of skills.
 Remarkably, we still have enough talented people available to be able to reproduce anything that the early clockmakers could!